jtgasper3/shibboleth-idp-dockerized/README.md

 Also, included are directories that one would often customized, such as the images, css, and page templates themselves.
 The baseline files have been exported and can be modified.

 This image expects to find the TLS certificate and key for browser based communication in `/opt/shibboleth-idp/credentials/idp-browser.p12`.
-This certificate can be self-signed or be signed by a commerical certificate authority.
+This certificate can be self-signed or be signed by a commercial certificate authority.
 If signed by the later, the appropriate intermediate certificate(s) should be included in the .p12 file.
-The appopriate `openssl` commands can be found on <http://www.eclipse.org/jetty/documentation/current/configuring-ssl.html>.
+The appropriate `openssl` commands can be found on <http://www.eclipse.org/jetty/documentation/current/configuring-ssl.html>.
 The container will not start without this file.

 Changes to the key store type, location, etc. can be changed by modifying `shib-jetty-base/etc/jetty-ssl-context.xml`.